champmq/champmq/README.md

 I am 16 years old and I am programming as a hobby

 ## Langugaes I am using or learning
-HTML, CSS, JavaScript, PHP, Python, C#, TypeScript
+HTML, CSS, JavaScript, PHP, Python, C#

 ## Contact